One Love Party

 The One Love Party was a minor political party in the United Kingdom that identified itself as techno-progressive.
 The party campaigned for clean air and a federal union of the world.
 It was founded in 2015 and its first contest was in the 2016 London mayoral election.
+The party was led and founded by Ankit Love, a musician and film maker and son of Indian politicians Jay Mala and Bhim Singh.

-The party was led and founded by Ankit Love, a musician and film maker.
 It was statutorily deregistered on 19 December 2017.
+Love continues to stand in elections as an independent candidate.

 History

 The One Love Party was founded in Hackney, London by Ankit Love and his friend from Cambridge University, Finn Grant.
 The party was set up in a dormitory room at a youth hostel.

 The One Love Party was registered with the Electoral Commission on 12 October 2015.
 In 2016, Pax Brown became the party's general-secretary.

 In May 2016, Love stood in the London mayoral election and was the youngest candidate to do so.
 His campaign focussed on London's housing crisis and air pollution in the capital.
 Love, who was technically homeless during the campaign, claimed not to have spent more than "a couple of thousand" pounds on the campaign.
 Nevertheless, Love had almost twice as many Facebook followers as the campaign's frontrunners, Sadiq Khan (Labour) and Zac Goldsmith (Conservative).
 Love came last with 4,941 first preference votes (0.2%).

 Love subsequently stood for the party in the Tooting by-election, which was called after Khan, the constituency's Member of Parliament (MP), was elected as Mayor of London.
 During the election campaign, Love released a rap video depicting a map in which the Indian state of Jammu and Kashmir is an independent country; such representations are illegal under Indian law.
 Love obtained 32 votes (0.1%), coming 10th out of 14 candidates.

 On 15 September 2016, the party achieved its best electoral result by vote share: French artist Dawa Ma won 494 first-preference votes (1.5%) in the Hackney mayoral by-election, campaigning for a second referendum on the UK's membership in the European Union.